Discovering Latent Covariance Structures for Multiple Time Series: Introduction

 This paper is structured as follows.
-Section~\ref{sec:models} presents our proposed models:~\acrshort*{lgp} and~\acrshort*{lkm}.
-Section~\ref{sec:structure_discovery} introduces a search procedure working with the two models.
-Section~\ref{sec:exp} shows our experiments on several real-world data sets and give comparison report produced from our models.
+Section~\ref{sec:models} presents our~\acrshort*{lkm}.
+Section~\ref{sec:structure_discovery} introduces a search procedure working with this model.
+Section~\ref{sec:exp} shows our experiments on several real-world data sets and gives comparison reports produced from our models.
 We conclude in Section~\ref{sec:conclusion}.